marczaku/105-unity-basics/3-serialization/slides/README.md

    instance.name = "Cool Name";
 }
 ```

-When Instantiating a Prefab, it becomes part of the currently active scene
+When Instantiating a Prefab, it becomes part of the currently active scene.
+- which means, if that scene is unloaded, the prefab instance will be destroyed as well

 ---

-## 4.8.
-(Un-)Loading Scenes
+### (Un-)Loading Scenes

 You can Load a Scene: